mvanderkamp/westures/readme.md

 ![Region](http://demos.zingchart.com/assets/zingtouch-docs/region.png)

 But humans aren't perfect.
 Suppose the element #toucharea were to listen for the `Swipe` gesture.
 The tracking of the window events will stop when the user reaches the edges of #toucharea.
-But what if the user didn't finish until 10-50px *outside* the element?
+But what if the user didn't finish until say 10-50px ***outside*** the element?
 Regions are here to help.

 Suppose you set the Region to the parent of the #toucharea element instead.

 ```
-var parentTouchArea = document.getElementById('#parent-toucharea')
+var parentTouchArea = document.getElementById('parent-toucharea')
-var touchArea = document.getElementById('#toucharea')
+var touchArea = document.getElementById('toucharea')
 var myRegion = new ZingTouch.Region(parentTouchArea);

 myRegion.bind(touchArea, 'swipe', function(e){